Dealing with stigma against real artists using AI as a tool for social media.

 ((Too many AI generated bs in Synthwave groups!")).

 Oh boy.
 This is getting out of hand!
-I could imagine being banned from groups for that accusation.
-I see it coming.
+I couldn't imagine being banned from groups for that accusation.
+Yet, I see it coming.
 But for posts on blogs and discussion on social media?
 Looks like I'm out of the picture.

 And again, there is nothing wrong with using AI as a tool for social media.
 But remember, never claim a piece of art as your own if you did not create it yourself.
 Can we at least agree on that?